dgkanatsios/CKAD-exercises/j.podman.md

 </p>
 </details>

 ### Tag the image with ip and port of a local private registry and then push the image to this registry.
-Verify that the registry contains the pushed image and that you cann pull it
+Verify that the registry contains the pushed image and that you can pull it

 <details><summary>show</summary>
 <p>